sleevezipper/hass-workstation-service/README.md

 |AcceptsNotifications|None of the other states are found, notifications can be freely sent.|
 |QuietTime|Introduced in Windows 7.
 The current user is in "quiet time", which is the first hour after a new user logs into his or her account for the first time.
 During this time, most notifications should not be sent or shown.
 This lets a user become accustomed to a new computer system without those distractions.
 Quiet time also occurs for each user after an operating system upgrade or clean installation.|
 |RunningWindowsStoreApp|A Windows Store app is running.|

+### ActiveWindow

+This sensor exposes the name of the currently focused window.

 ### CPULoad